 While you can charge your electric car using a regular wall socket, this should be done only in emergencies rather than on a regular basis.
 The reason being is that the 2.3 kW supplied by your electrical outlet is not enough to charge your EV in a reasonable amount of time.
 You could be waiting 15 hours or more depending on the type of electric car battery you have.
 And the plug isn’t really designed to charge a car, which could present a risk if you use it a lot.
 Even if you do decide to use your electrical outlet, you should have it inspected by a professional to see whether the cable is safe to use for this purpose.

-A better solution is known as a wallbox, which is a home charging station for your car.
+A better solution is known as a wallbox, a charging station for electric cars that's installed in your home.
 It is generally mounted on the wall or it can be set up as a freestanding pillar.
 Depending on the model, it can supply up to 22 kW of power.
 The charging time will vary on the charging speed of the wallbox and the capacity of the car battery.
 Depending on the model, a wallbox can take between 2 to 12 hours to fully charge the battery of an electric vehicle.

 An at-home charging station not only charges your car, some smart models can also regulate the power supply.
 Smart wallboxes can optimize the charging time, for instance, by charging the car only up to a certain level in order to avoid wasting energy.